MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/using-docker-compose.md

 1. At this point, you should be able to open your app and see it running.
 And hey!
 We're down to a single command!

-## Seeing our App Stack in the Docker extension
+## See the app stack in the Docker extension

 If we look at the Docker extension, we can changing our grouping options using the 'cog' and 'group by'.
 In this instance we want to see containers sharing a network.